 Seartec School of the Month for April: Hlahledlela High School

 Hlahledlela High School is situated in Inanda, close to the Inanda Dam, in Kwa-Zulu Natal.
-The scenery around the school is breath-taking and if I spent my days teaching or learning there I might pay more attention to the incredible beauty around me than to the beauty inside the classroom.
+The scenery around the school is breath-taking.
+If I spent my days teaching or learning there I might pay more attention to the incredible beauty around me than to the beauty inside the classroom.

 However, Hlahledlela is a no fee school still awaiting its yearly allotment from the government and only functions particularly well because of the dedication of its principal and teachers.
 The school has 980 students and had a pass rate of 75% for 2014 – something to be proud of considering that the Kwa-Zulu Natal pass rate of 2014 was 69.7%.